The choir in St. Albans Cathedral

 An anthem is sung during the communion at every Sunday morning 9.30am service.

 Over the last few years, the choir has been invited to sing at several cathedrals and has sung Evensong at St. Albans Cathedral and Norwich Cathedral and a Choral Eucharist at St. Albans Cathedral.
-On Saturday May 16th 2015 at 3.30pm the choir will sing the service of Choral Evensong at Peterborough Cathedral on Saturday May 16th at 3.30pm.
-Plans are in place for the choir to sing at Westminster Abbey in April 2016.
+On Saturday May 16th 2015 at 3.30pm the choir will sing the service of Choral Evensong at Peterborough Cathedral and it has now been confirmed that the choir will sing Choral Evensong in Westminster Abbey on Saturday April 9th 2016.

 The choir jealously guards the tradition of high quality English Church music but this includes works by modern composers such as Tavener, Chilcott, Laurisden, Philip Stopford and Ola Gjeilo as well as the more traditional Stanford, Wesley and others.